 No doubt, a major portion of tasks is done behind closed doors such as interacting with payers and clearinghouses, managing appeals, discussing payment plans to ensure claim’s acceptance.
 But, there are other operations, which are of equal significance and poor performance in those tasks can risk revenue and reputation.

 Given below are some tips to simplify operations and maximize performance in the billing sector.

 When a patient makes an appointment, the front desk staff should be ready to collect all the data.
 The information can be collected via online portals, directly on phones, or via email.

 Verify Eligibility Beforehand the Patient’s Visit

-Medical billing services should verify insurance plans and clarify payment rules beforehand the visit to avoid any inconvenience or loss afterward.
+Medical billing services should verify insurance plans and clarify payment rules beforehand of the visit to avoid any inconvenience or loss afterward.

 Collect Co-payments at the Front Desk

-Establish strategies that allow patients to pay face-to-face or via card for the transparent cash flow.
+Establish strategies that allow patients to pay face-to-face or via card for transparent cash flow.
 If you enforce rules, the more you have a detailed payment structure, the fewer problems you’ll have to receive reimbursements.

 Offer Multiple Payment Plans/Methods

 Access to flexible payment methods allows for easy and rapid payment.
 Billing services can also offer installment plans to patients and train the staff to comprehend and communicate needs.